-For the evaluation it has been assumed that all the options have been assessed based on the assumption that they comply with all regulatory requirements such as discharge consents and Pollution Prevention and Control (PPC) permits.
+For the evaluation it has been assumed that all the options have been assessed based on the assumption that they comply with all regulatory requirements such as discharge consents and Environmental Permits (EP).

 In terms the long term effects on Objective 10 reuse, recycling and recovery of waste, the scenarios are not directly comparable.
 This is because for Scenarios 1 -4 the waste flow modelling does not look at the technologies/facilities that would be required to achieve LATS targets beyond the life of the strategy i.e.2020.